zinas/reel/README.md

 #### Browser compatibility
 Only latest Chrome

+### Component breakdown
+#### Block
+Block represents a piece of content that can be added in any slide.
+Block is intended to hold different types of data, but for the purpose of this exercise, only the text type is implemented.
+Ideally, more types can be added, like image, video, code snippet, rich text etc. etc.

+A block has a value and also a position.
+Which means it can be moved around in the slide, by dragging.
+This is only available in editmode.

+#### Slide
+This is the main component used.
+One slide is equivelant to a whole page and it can hold multiple Blocks.
+A slide can be in editmode, which is a state that propagates to its child components.
+Based on the best practices of React, this is the parent component that handles state, so that state manipulation doesn't become too spread and difficult to handle

+#### Controls
+Another child component of Slide.
+It gives you the ability to add more blocks to the specific slide and also to delete it.

+#### Navigator
+This is the main navigation.
+Next/Previous, handling the editmode flag and adding new slides.
+This is not slide specific, so it doesn't belong as a child of the Slide.

 ### Routing
 A custom solution was implemented for the Router.
 I chose to go for a singleton, which means you can only have one router per application.
 A brief documentation of the router follows.